Insect morphology: Foregut

 The first section of the alimentary canal is the foregut (element 27 in numbered diagram), or stomodaeum.
 The foregut is lined with a cuticular lining made of chitin and proteins as protection from tough food.
 The foregut includes the buccal cavity (mouth), pharynx, esophagus, and Crop and proventriculus (any part may be highly modified), which both store food and signify when to continue passing onward to the midgut.
 Here, digestion starts as partially chewed food is broken down by saliva from the salivary glands.
 As the salivary glands produce fluid and carbohydrate-digesting enzymes (mostly amylases), strong muscles in the pharynx pump fluid into the buccal cavity, lubricating the food like the salivarium does, and helping blood feeders, and xylem and phloem feeders.

 From there, the pharynx passes food to the esophagus, which could be just a simple tube passing it on to the crop and proventriculus, and then on ward to the midgut, as in most insects.
 Alternately, the foregut may expand into a very enlarged crop and proventriculus, or the crop could just be a diverticulum, or fluid filled structure, as in some Diptera species.

 The salivary glands (element 30 in numbered diagram) in an insect's mouth produce saliva.
 The salivary ducts lead from the glands to the reservoirs and then forward through the head to an opening called the salivarium, located behind the hypopharynx.
 By moving its mouthparts (element 32 in numbered diagram) the insect can mix its food with saliva.
 The mixture of saliva and food then travels through the salivary tubes into the mouth, where it begins to break down.
 Some insects, like flies, have extra-oral digestion.
 Insects using extra-oral digestion expel digestive enzymes onto their food to break it down.
 This strategy allows insects to extract a significant proportion of the available nutrients from the food source.

 Midgut

 Once food leaves the crop, it passes to the midgut (element 13 in numbered diagram), also known as the mesenteron, where the majority of digestion takes place.
 Microscopic projections from the midgut wall, called microvilli, increase the surface area of the wall and allow more nutrients to be absorbed; they tend to be close to the origin of the midgut.
 In some insects, the role of the microvilli and where they are located may vary.
 For example, specialized microvilli producing digestive enzymes may more likely be near the end of the midgut, and absorption near the origin or beginning of the midgut.

+In the wingless (apterygote) orders Archaeognatha and Zygentoma (and the hexapods Entognatha), the midgut epithelium is derived entirely from yolk cells.
+In the majority of the flying insects (Neoptera), it is derived from bipolar formation.
+The Palaeoptera (mayflies and dragonflies) show a transition between apterygotes and neopterans, where the middle part of the midgut epithelium is derived from yolk cells and the anterior and posterior parts are formed through bipolar formation.